akshayakumar1999/akumar/content/authors/admin/_index.md

 first_name: Alice
 email: ""
 ---
-Akshaya Kumar is a first-year Ph.D. student in Computer Science at the Georgia Institute of Technology's School of Cybersecurity and Privacy where she is advised by Professor Joseph Jaeger.
-Her research interests include cryptography, information security, and generally, theoretical computer science.
-Her most recent work focuses on provable security in the memory-aware setting.
-Her paper on memory-tight proofs for public key encryption schemes was recently accepted at Asiacrypt 2022.
-She is a part of The Association for Women in Mathematics (AWM), an initiative that promotes women in mathematics.
+I am a a first-year Ph.D. student in Computer Science at the Georgia Institute of Technology's School of Cybersecurity and Privacy where I am advised by Professor Joseph Jaeger.
+My interests include cryptography, information security, and generally, theoretical computer science.
+My most recent work focuses on provable security in the memory-aware setting.
+I am a part of The Association for Women in Mathematics (AWM), an initiative that promotes women in mathematics.